 Non-Profit Organization¶

-The Bedrock Consortium ("Consortium") is an international non-profit association of members that share a common interest in collaborating on the delivery of the infrastructure and governance necessary for a dedicated and trusted public identity utility based on decentralized identity technology.
+The Bedrock Consortium ("Consortium") is a project of the Linux Foundation and is backed by members that share a common interest in collaborating on the delivery of the infrastructure and governance necessary for a dedicated and trusted public identity utility based on decentralized identity technology.
 The utility is intended to reliably serve the verifiability of both physical and online digital identity interactions.
-The Consortium is focused on the governance of a dedicated decentralized identity utility for the exchange fo trusted data.
+The Consortium is focused on the governance of a dedicated decentralized identity utility for the exchange of trusted data.
 The Consortium represents a formal Trust Community consisting of participating members that adhere to the Bedrock Business Utility Governance Framework ("BBU-GF").

 Legal Entity Structure¶